jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 <a name='triage_the_backlog'></a>
  ##Triage the backlog

-Before you populate a sprint, you should triage the work items in your backlog.
+Before you populate a sprint, you should rank the work items in your backlog.
 If you use agile management techniques with your projects, you probably use a similar process during your sprint planning meetings.

 1. Collapse the parent items and notice how each work item's rank is **Not Ranked**.
 You can easily change this status.
 Drag the "Create a simple chat page for our site" task to the top of the list and see how its rank changes to 1.